yarrabowmen/yarrabowmen.github.io/content/membership.md

 You can join Yarra Bowmen through the [Archery Australia Member Portal](https://account.archery.assemblesports.io/login).

-Current adult membership is $310/year, $150 goes to the Club, the rest to AV and AA who cover insurance.
+Current adult membership is $310/year, $150 to the Club, the remainder to AV and AA who cover insurance.

 Child and family options are available.

 If you are already a financial member of another AA affiliated club, you can join as an associate member.
-In this case you do not need to use the AA Asemble portal, just contact us via our [Facebook page](https://www.facebook.com/YarraBowmenBulleen) or email us at yarrabw@gmail.com or speak to a club memeber on Sunday morning duriing our weekly club shoot.
+In this case you do not use the AA Asemble portal, instead contact us via our [Facebook page](https://www.facebook.com/YarraBowmenBulleen) or email us at yarrabw@gmail.com or speak to a committee member on Sunday morning during our weekly club shoot.

 Before you join, please note:
 * All new memberships must be approved by the Club Committee.
 To this end, please contact us through our [Facebook page](https://www.facebook.com/YarraBowmenBulleen) or email us at yarrabw@gmail.com to enqire about membership.